Uponor: Overview & Business

 Uponor's customers include building industry professionals, such as distributors and installers, designers, architects, project developers and other construction sector service providers.

 Uponor's indoor climate offering includes integrated radiant heating, cooling and ventilation products.

 Uponor's portfolio includes water pipes used in buildings, including potable water and radiator connection pipes.
 Uponor's PEX and composite pipe systems are used for renovation and modernisation projects.

+Uponor Infra

 Uponor Infra is the result of a merger between Uponor Infrastructure and KWH Pipe whose products are used in new and rehabilitation infrastructure projects associated with water and wastewater piping, storm-water management, gas distribution, culvert reline and slip lining.

 This division has manufacturing units in Europe, developing and manufacturing of structural profile pipe (Weholite) and tanks (Wehopanel) systems for the managing and distribution of water, drainage, energy, electricity, telecommunications and data.

 Uponor Infra North America was acquired by Wynnchurch Capital in August 2017 and now operates under the name of Infra Pipe Solutions.

-Uponor Corporation's major registered shareholders (31.12.2019):